The Sixth Gun

-The Sixth Gun is a monthly comic book series created by Cullen Bunn and Brian Hurtt and published by Oni Press.
+The Sixth Gun is a comic book series created by Cullen Bunn and Brian Hurtt and published by Oni Press consisting of a monthly ongoing series and several spinoffs.

 Summary

+The Sixth Gun ongoing series

-The Sixth Gun takes place in the old west during the late 1880s.
+The series takes place in the Old West during the late 1880s.
 The story centers around a set of six pistols, each imbued with dark powers.
-The wielder of each pistol gains an ability unique to the weapon, and is tied to the pistol until their death.
-The main protagonists, Becky Montcrief and Drake Sinclair attempt to collect the Six and learn their secrets.
+The wielder of each pistol gains an ability unique to the weapon and is tied to the pistol until their death.
+The main protagonists, Becky Montcrief and Drake Sinclair, attempt to collect the Six and learn their secrets.
 Antagonists in the series include General Hume and his four horsemen, the Knights of Solomon, the Sword of Abraham, and the Grey Witch.

 Cold Dead Fingers

 Drake Sinclair searches for the Sixth Gun, which he believes will grant him access to General Hume's vault, which is rumored to be filled with treasures Hume had amassed during the Civil War.
 His search leads him to a young woman, Becky Montcrief, who is bound to the Sixth Gun after its former owner is killed.
-They are pursued by General Hume, and his four horsemen and his wife Missy Hume, each of which carries one of the Six Guns.
+They are pursued by General Hume, his four horsemen, and his wife, Missy Hume, each of whom carries one of the Six Guns.

 As Becky and Drake head to the Maw, where Hume's vault awaits, Drake manages to pick off Hume's four horsemen one by one and claim their guns for himself.
-At the Maw, the meet Gord Cantrell, who is also trying to gain access to Hume's vault.
-However, Becky realizes the vault does not contain treasure, but rather unlocks some dark power.
-It requires all of the Six Guns to unlock.
+At the Maw, they meet Gord Cantrell, who is also trying to gain access to Hume's vault.
+However, Becky realizes the vault does not contain treasure but rather unlocks some dark power.
+It requires all six guns to unlock.

 In a battle at the Maw, General Hume is defeated, but Missy Hume escapes.